 2. Make your event interactive

-For example, the experimental Dining Club launched by IKEA.
+Let’s take the experimental Dining Club launched by IKEA.
 People had an incredible opportunity to cook under the supervision of chefs and serve dishes for their closest people.

 3. Show the new features of your products

-4. Consider partnership with other brands
+4. Consider partnerships with other brands

 It’s also a great idea to find a non-competing brand with a similar audience.
 You can collaborate and create something together: a product, campaign, event, or something else.

 You can find tons of examples all over the world.
 For instance, the “Soundtrack for Your Ride” campaign is the result of Uber & Spotify’s cooperation.
-This campaign demonstrates good results: a wider audience and more leads interested in these brands.
+This campaign demonstrates good results — a wider audience and more leads interested in these brands.

 5. Promote your brand’s values